skeldoy/noiseremoval/README.md

-# noiseremoval using nevral networks
+# noiseremoval using neural networks
 Examples of different approaches of doing noise removal with neural networks.

 The approaches are good for situations where you don't have any clean/denoised imagery to work with.
 Examples of that can be weird sensors, old photos, files with artifacts from compression and/or hardware.
 I have not gotten around to actually testing this stuff with a decent dataset, so I am not really sure how the results are.
 Thus far the 1555 lines of code is mainly made with mixtral, gpt-4o, codestral and some meat input.
 But in the future this approach is probably gonna change to be a mix of different models with a main model using langchain as a broker that will utilize codestral and gpt-4o and do lookups of various sources on the internet plus it's own repo as the main context to speed up development.
 Meat doing code is a bad approach for sure - so I'll move away from that as the toolchain progresses.